growerp/growerpuntil20220814/README.md

 The system is implemented with https://pub.dev/packages/flutter_bloc state management with the https://bloclibrary.dev documentation, data models, automated tests and a separated rest interface for the different systems.

 The system configuration file is in /assets/cfg/app_settings.json.

-There you can configure which system, currently either the Moqui or Apache OFBiz system.
+Select OFBiz or Moqui here.

 For test purposes we can provide access to Moqui or OFBiz systems inn the cloud.